 3) Education: by empowering youth and the community as a whole by sharing our passion for performing and providing top-level musical theatre training

-PS: What inspired you to found Music Fest that brings music to patients in the hospitals?
+Popspoken: What inspired you to found Music Fest that brings music to patients in the hospitals?

-NR: There are a few personal reasons — I am the daughter of a nurse and a general practitioner, and was personally in the healthcare industry before coming to Singapore – but the trigger was the death of Emma Yong.
+Nathalie: There are a few personal reasons — I am the daughter of a nurse and a general practitioner, and was personally in the healthcare industry before coming to Singapore – but the trigger was the death of Emma Yong.